brendantipp/sem2_prog_data_analysis_project/README.md

 - Jupyter Notebook - www.jupyter.org
 - cmder - www.cmder.net
 - Github www.github.com

-#### Libraires/Packages used and imported
-I will be using the numpy.random package from python and I will also be utilising the Matplotib and Seaborn packages for better visualisation using graphs.
-These packages/libraries are imported into my Jupyter notebook and the code to do this is documented in my jupyter notebook.

 ## Index of Contents contained in  the Jupyter Notebook